breadtf/OpenChapo/README.md

 # OpenChapo
-Open-Source discord AI chatbot based on El Chapo from the WSE Discord Server.
+Open-Source discord AI chatbot using Ollama, based on the El Chapo bot from the WSE Discord Server.

 ## Setup